Syria

 | Severe international sanctions and political instability creating massive barriers to global financial markets |

-NO. Syria doesn't tax personal income, and doesn't reach for you when you settle.
-No withholding, no return, no centre-of-vital-interests test waiting to trip.
-Salary is a non-event here, both in the rate and in the paperwork.
+Syria doesn't tax personal income, and nobody comes sniffing around when you settle in.
+No withholding, no tax return, no centre-of-vital-interests trap waiting to snap shut.

-YES.
-Syria has no corporate income tax, but treats misuse of corporate assets as a criminal offense.
-Even as sole shareholder, using company funds for personal purposes can trigger prosecution; your own consent doesn't waive the offense.
-Registries are non-public, so at least your name stays off the public web.
-Fiscal calm, legal discipline.
+Syria charges no corporate income tax, but treats misuse of corporate assets as a crime.
+Even as sole shareholder, dipping into company funds for personal use can land you in front of a judge; your own consent doesn't erase the offense.

 | Country | Status | Dividends | Interest | Royalties |